jylisadoney/intro-excel/index.md

 Do you want to learn the basics of Excel and a few time-saving tricks?

-This workshop will get you started with Excel by offering simple ways to:
+Part I of this workshop will get you started with Excel by offering simple ways to:
 - organize spreadsheets
 - format data
-- insert functions
+- insert basic functions

+Part II of this workshop will show you how to:
-- create charts
+- create charts and graphs
+- insert advanced functions

-We will even learn a few tips and tricks that will make you an Excel power-user.
+We will even learn a few tips and tricks in both workshops that will make you an Excel power-user.

 # Workshop Prep and Downloads